The Corporate Tax Planning Law Review: Switzerland

 Similar rules apply to interest paid on debt exceeding the maximum allowed debt.
 Swiss federal and cantonal tax rules contain thin capitalisation safe harbour provisions (maximum debt rule per asset class based on their book or fair market value); for example, 100 per cent for cash, 85 per cent for accounts receivable and inventory, 70 per cent for investments in subsidiaries, 50 per cent for furniture and equipment, 70 per cent for property and plant (commercially used) and 70 per cent for intangibles.

-However, the rules set out above are merely safe harbour rules, and different ratios or rates may be used if the taxpayer can justify them.
+However, the rules set out above are merely safe harbour rules, and the taxpayer may prove that a different arm's-length debt-to-equity ratio or interest rate should be used.

 Participation relief and foreign-source income